 Frequently Asked Questions About Jazz Camp

-The JazzWorks summer Jazz Workshop is held at the CAMMAC Music Centre on Lake McDonald in Quebec.
+The JazzWorks summer Jazz Workshop is held at the CAMMAC Music Centre on Lake MacDonald in Quebec.
 CAMMAC stands for “Canadian Amateur Musicians/Musiciens Amateurs du Canada.”
 CAMMAC runs a variety of programs for all types of musicians and makes its facilities available to organizations such as JazzWorks.
-Jazz camp has been located here since 2006.
+Jazz Camp has been located here since 2006.

 To the right are the Google map app and a link to a pdf to CAMMAC.
 It’s a pleasant drive from Ottawa, either on the Ontario or the Quebec side of the Ottawa River, just under two hours, 1 1/2 hours if you’re coming from Montreal.